How to pass your police pre-employment psych screening without going nuts

 Why do a psych screening?

 Law enforcement is a high-stress, people-intensive profession.
-Before a department invests the time and resources in hiring, training, and fielding an officer, it wants to be reasonably sure that officer will be able to perform his or her job, will not pose a risk or danger to the public, and – often what drives the potentially contentious nature of the evaluation process – won’t create a liability for the department ("Police agency knew rogue cop was a mental case: Film at 11!").
+Before a department invests the time and resources in hiring, training and fielding an officer, it wants to be reasonably sure that officer will be able to perform his or her job, will not pose a risk or danger to the public, and – often what drives the potentially contentious nature of the evaluation process – won’t create a liability for the department.
 Sometimes, however, over-zealousness can lead to unfortunate misinterpretations and misapplications of the exam results.

 An added complication involves quality control of evaluators.
 Contracts are typically awarded to examining psychologists on a low-bid basis, so you have the pleasure of knowing that the evaluator who’s making a career-altering decision about your fate got his or her job, not because of any special credentials or qualifications, but because he or she was the cheapest deal on the block.